usnistgov/SFA/README.md

 ## Download or Build

-**Download** a pre-built Windows version of SFA in the Release directory above or with Releases to the right.
+**Download** a pre-built Windows version of SFA in the Release directory above.

 **Build** your own version of SFA from the source code with the instructions below.

 ## Build Prerequisites